-The PropBank annotation of propositions and arguments in our English Year 1 corpus is largely taken from the previously released "PropBank 1", though some changes were made to align the propositions more closely with the Treebank annotation.
+The PropBank annotation of propositions and arguments in our English newswire corpus is largely taken from the previously released "PropBank 1", though some changes were made to align the propositions more closely with the Treebank annotation.
+The PropBank annotation for the broadcast news data was done as part of this project.

-In the 300K corpus, 33,147 propositions are annotated, covering all verbs (with the exception of auxiliaries and the verb "be") and some eventive nouns.
-(Coverage of the verb "be" will be added during Year 2.)
+In the WSJ 300K corpus, 33,147 propositions are annotated, covering all verbs (with the exception of auxiliaries and the verb "be") and some eventive nouns.
+(Coverage of the verb "be" for this corpus will be added during Year 2.)
 The total number of verb types annotated is 2428, which have 3120 total framesets.
 1,733 noun instances are annotated, with 73 noun types.
+The YR2 release involves the 200K English Broadcast News corpus, consisting of 33,800 propositions for 1,937 verb types which were double-annotated and adjudicated, including the "be" verb instances.
+20 new Frame Files were added.
 Each annotation includes a link to the relevant frameset entry.
 For a detailed description of the PropBank data fields and formats, see Section 6.5 below.
 The annotation guidelines are included in the documentation directory: